-Even if you’re being diligent about sheltering in place and self-distancing during the COVID-19 pandemic, you need to get out of the house once in a while.
-That might be to get groceries or just to relieve some cabin fever, but whatever you plan to do, your vehicle is your best asset.
+Even if you’re diligent about sheltering in place and self-distancing during the COVID-19 pandemic, you need to get out of the house occasionally.
+That might be to get groceries or relieve some cabin fever, but whatever you plan to do, your vehicle is your best asset.
 With the convenience of a car, you can get things done and get back home without putting yourself at greater risk.
 Plus, you’re better protected outside the home when you’re inside your vehicle.

 - Clean High-Touch Areas – The areas you touch are the ones most likely to contain the virus.
 Direct your efforts towards high-touch areas like the steering wheel, the seat belt buttons, the HVAC controls, and the door handles.
 Ultimately, you’re going to want to address the entire interior, but make sure to be extra thorough on areas that you or your passengers touch often.
-Be prepared: when you start to think about all the things you touch during the average drive, the list runs a lot longer than you might expect.
+Be prepared: when you start to think about everything you touch during the average drive, the list runs a lot longer than you might expect.

 - Make Your Own Solution – The CDC recommends using solutions made from soap or alcohol to clean surfaces.
-Alcohol can damage leather upholstery and some other types, so your safest bet is to use a soap solution.
+Alcohol can damage leather upholstery and other types, so your safest bet is to use a soap solution.
 Fill a bucket with soapy water, wear protective gloves, then use a clean cloth to wipe down surfaces inside the vehicle.
 Take care not to get the upholstery too wet because you don’t want moisture to seep into the cushions underneath.
-Use caution on electronics as well, and put some extra effort into the steering wheel, which tends to be the dirtiest part of the whole car.
+Use caution on electronics as well, and put extra effort into the steering wheel, which tends to be the dirtiest part of the car.

-Since the Department of Homeland Security considers the auto transport industry essential, vehicle shipments are still criss-crossing the country as usual.
+Since the Department of Homeland Security considers the auto transport industry essential, vehicle shipments are still crisscrossing the country as usual.
 And contrary to what you might expect, this is a great time to consider car shipping.
 If you need to get a vehicle across long distances, you don’t want to take the risk of doing the drive yourself.